ruarfff/ml-workshop/README.md

 We will use a few python libraries in this workshop.
 To be able to import them in to your scripts and notebooks, you need to install them.
 If you used Anaconda, then these are probably already installed but if not, use pip to install them by copying and running this command:

+*Important: if you installed using virtualenv, be sure to activate it with `source ~/tensorflow/bin/activate` and your prompt looks like `(tensorflow)$` before running `pip3` as virtualenv installs dependencies to its own isolated environnment*

 ```
 pip3 install --upgrade scikit-learn numpy pandas scipy h5py pillow matplotlib python-gflags ipython
 ```

-> Note, if you are using Linux and virtualenv,fire up the tensorflow virtualenv before installing the libraries (usually by running `source source ~/tensorflow/bin/activate`).
-Your prompt should change to look something like `(tensorflow)$`

 ### 5. Run the checklist notebook